zGamingTechz/Nosu-Hackathon/README.md

 This is the project repo for the Nosu AI Hackathon

 Members:
-Bhavya Soni
+Bhavya Soni,
-Afreen Hossain
+Afreen Hossain,
-Leo Chin
+Leo Chin,
 Asad Ali